What makes for a successful therapy process?

 In addition to my private practice, I offer periodic educational workshops and seminars to enhance awareness on select, common life challenges, providing people in the community with the access to helpful information and practical tools on how to tackle such hurdles.
 These workshops are designed to provide easy access to vital information for people who are dealing with normative life challenges while having busy lives.
 These workshops are open to all.

-I have worked with many people from all different walks of life with Vancouver since 1995.
+I have worked with many people from all different walks of life in Vancouver since 1995.
 I have helped families, couples and individuals reach their health and happiness goals.
 To help you better understand my services, I’ve provided a list of my personal guarantees below for providing counselling and couples therapy in Vancouver, BC.

 - I will evaluate and communicate my ability to be of help to you once I have a clear understanding of what you need and want help with